SAS Institute. The Power to Know

 Complete the External User Account Checklist

 Complete the following checklist to use later, during the installation and migration step, when the SAS Deployment Wizard prompts you for account credentials.
-For migration purposes, you must have the same operating system accounts that you had in SAS 9.1.3.
+In the third maintenance release for SAS 9.2, you have the option of using SAS internal accounts to minimize the number of headless operating system accounts required to deploy SAS.
+For more information, see Choose to Use SAS Internal Accounts.
+For migration purposes, the external accounts that you use must be the same operating system accounts that you also used in SAS 9.1.3.

 Also, make sure that you review important information in the topic, Important Notes on User Accounts and Authentication.